 As Sarah said, “The Conserv system empowers us.”
 As a Conserv customer for over 18 months, Sarah has seen the long-term success and viability of the product.
 She believes Conserv is responsive, always taking in the perspective of real users and collections managers and applying them quickly to new updates.
 As she said, “Feedback from real collections helps us all.
 We can all grow and improve together.”

 For those working with paper collections, Conserv is an invaluable tool.
-Paper is extremely sensitive to fluctuations in relative humidity and temperature, and knowing exactly what is happening in the collections environment—even when you’re not there—can help you make decisions.
+Paper is extremely sensitive to fluctuations in relative humidity and temperature, and knowing exactly what is happening in the museum environment—even when you’re not there—can help you make decisions.

 Sarah’s life as a working poet and library director is busy, and her work takes her in many directions.
 But wherever she is, she knows where Conserv will be—keeping an eye on her collection and giving her the data she needs to get the job done.